+(h) Channel migration zones.
 The dynamic natural and physical processes of rivers, including the movement of water, sediment, and wood, cause the river channel in some areas to move laterally, or "migrate," over time.
 This is a natural process in response to gravity and topography and allows the river to release energy and distribute its sediment load.
-The area within which a river channel is likely to move over a period of time is referred to as the channel migration zone (CMZ)-or the meander belt.
-Scientific examination, as well as experience, has demonstrated that interference with this natural process often has unintended consequences for human users of the river and its valley, such as increased or changedunpredictable flooding, increased sedimentation, and altered erosion patterns.
-Human interference Ht also has adverse effects on fish and wildlife through loss of critical habitat for river and riparian-dependent species.
+The area within which a river channel is likely to move is referred to as the channel migration zone (CMZ).
+Scientific examination, as well as experience, has demonstrated that interference with this natural process often has unintended consequences for human users of the river and its valley, such as increased or unpredictable flooding, increased sedimentation, and altered erosion patterns.
+Human interference also has adverse effects on fish and wildlife through loss of critical habitat for river and riparian-dependent species.
 Failing to recognize the process often leads to damage to, or loss of, structures and threats to life safety.